achuwilson/pydrake-manipulator-documentation/README.md

 Additional interfaces like EtherCAT, PROFINET are also available, which can be enabled by installing the corresponding software package from Kuka.

 Kuka Smartpad, the handheld controller allows to start and stop the programs loaded into the SunriseCabinet.
 In fact,  it shows the remote desktop view of the Sunrise OS running inside the Cabinet.
-Conecting an external monitor to the DVI port on the back side of the Sunrise Cabinet also shows the same Smartpad GUI.
+Connecting an external monitor to the DVI port on the back side of the Sunrise Cabinet also shows the same Smartpad GUI.
 In addition, it is also possible to access the Smartpad GUI using Remote Desktop tools over the KLI ethernet port.

 The following are the default IP address of the Ethernet Ports: